Ron Kurtus' Character Credentials

 Kurtus then taught College Algebra at the University of Missouri, Physical Science at the Milwaukee Area Technical College and Mathematics at Waukesha Country Technical College.

 He worked for a number of years doing scientific work at various companies doing classified work for the Defense Department that required the security clearance.
 These included developing infrared sensors for weather satellites for the Santa Barbara Research Center, testing electro-optical systems for Hughes Aircraft Co. and managing the development of laser space weapons for the Air Force’s Strategic Defense Initiative programs.

 Kurtus has written two books: Gravity and Gravitation: Derivations, Equations and Applications and Tricks for Good Grades: Strategies to Succeed in School.

-Material he has written has been also been cited in 145 published books, including Physics textbooks and a book published by NASA.
+Material he has written has also been cited in 151 published books, including Physics textbooks and a book published by NASA.